 Welcome!
-This website has a dual personality (a bit like me).
+This website has a split personality (a bit like me).
 First, it is devoted to my fascination with early microcomputers.
 I was there at the beginning of the microcomputer revolution.
 I remember when you could build your own computer from scratch, and program it yourself to do what you wanted it to do.
-It was a time when computers were simple enough so you could truly understand how they worked.
-A time when computers were truly personal, and not a marketing trap controlled by corporate giants.
+It was a time when computers were simple enough so you could fully understand how they worked.
+Computers then were truly personal, and not a marketing trap controlled by corporate giants.

 Now you can experience the thrill of these remarkable early systems.
-I have developed a number of "Membership Card" microcomputer retro-kits.
+I offer a number of "Membership Card" microcomputer retro-kits.
 Each is a complete working computer that fits in an Altoids candy tin.
-There's one for the Zilog Z80; one for the RCA 1802; and others in development for the Intel 8080 and MOS Technology 6502.
+There's one for the Intel 8080, the Zilog Z80, the RCA 1802; and others in development for the MOS Technology 6502 and Motorola 6800 and 6809.
 Plus a number of other unique hobby ElectroniKits.

 The original Sunrise was designed by Solectria Corp. using the Hypercar principles of Amory Lovins.
 It achieved remarkable efficiency and range, through the use of lightweight construction, innovative design, and superb aerodynamics.
 Unfortunately, only a handful were produced.

 The Sunrise EV2 project began with the purchase of the last unfinished Sunrise from Solectria CEO James Worden.
 It is being redesigned as a kit car, along the lines followed by manufacturers of light plane kits for the EAA (Experimental Aircraft Association).
 The steps are: